-Saving historic churches for nearly 50 years
+Saving historic churches for over 50 years

 The Churches Conservation Trust was originally established in 1969 as the Redundant Churches Fund, a unique partnership of church, state and charity which was the result of tireless campaigning by a pioneering group of 1960s church heritage enthusiasts.
 We came into being via the Church of England's Pastoral Measure of 1968, approved via Parliament, including by the Redundant Churches and Other Religious Buildings Act 1969.

 We owe a significant debt to our first Chairman, Ivor Bulmer-Thomas, a former Member of Parliament, journalist and Parliamentary Secretary to the Ministry of Civil Aviation who had already been instrumental in the establishment of our sister charity 'The Friends of Friendless Churches' in 1957 before he decided to throw his weight behind the establishment of the Redundant Churches Fund.